Our Future Path! A plan for a better world!

 Cry for Help

 When someone wants to commit suicide, they may be feeling depressed or hopeless, and feel that they have nothing left to contribute or that the world would just be better off without them.
-In some cases, these people do not really want to die.
+In some cases, these individuals do not really want to die.
 They just do not see any alternative.
 It is in these cases where counseling is meant to help.
-The idea is that with suicide being legal, more people will go through the process and end up getting help.
-With the right counseling, many of these people will find a reason to live.
+The idea is that with suicide being legal, more individuals will go through the process and end up getting help.
+With the right counseling, many of these individuals will find a reason to live.

 Living Wills

-In those cases where someone was unable to talk or to otherwise communicate with medical personnel, it would be helpful if the individual had a living will, where they could have expressed their wishes concerning treatment options, and life or death.
+In those cases where we are unable to talk or otherwise to communicate with medical personnel, it would be helpful if we had living wills, where we could have expressed our wishes concerning treatment options, and life or death.
 One thing that could help would be to have health insurance companies add living wills to their policy options.
-In this way, there would be no question about how far doctors should go toward keeping someone alive.
+In this way, there would be no question about how far doctors should go toward keeping us alive.

 Next Section